-The cycle data can be checked without using LG Monitoring View (LGMV) Diagnostic Software by pushing the tact switch for most models.
+For Multi F MAX with LGRED LMU360HHV and LMU420HHV outdoor units, the cycle data can be checked without using LG Monitoring View (LGMV) Diagnostic Software by pushing TACT-SW1.
 See below for the types of cycle information that will be displayed in LGMV.
 After first page is displayed, the second page will be subsequently displayed.